gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 ## Conferences

 ### August

-* **Red Con 2020 - IBM X-Force Red** August 19, 2020 from 10:00 AM – 02:00 PM ET - Go behind closed doors with the team at X-Force Red, IBM Security’s team of hackers.
-X-Force Red hackers have found a new zero-day vulnerability that could put millions of internet-connected devices at risk of a compromise, and they want you to know about it so you can combat it.
-In addition to the new zero-day research, the team will be showcasing new attack tools and techniques, all built by X-Force Red’s hackers, that can help you discover high risk vulnerabilities. https://securityintelligence.com/events/red-con-2020/

-* **SCYTHE's UniCon** SCYTHE invites customers, researchers, and developers to sign-up for our FREE virtual conference “UniCon” on August 20, 2020 from 10:00 am - 5:30 pm EDT. https://zoom.us/webinar/register/3815947366418/WN_b4Bm9E5BSi2rhACLwiaJGw

-* **The Diana Initiative Virtual Conference** - Aug 21-22, 2020 - A conference focused on Women, Diversity, and Inclusion in Information Security that embraces all genders, sexualities, and skill levels.
-The Diana Initiative features multiple speaker tracks, fully expanded villages with hands-on workshops, and a women-led Capture the Flag event. https://www.eventbrite.com/e/the-diana-initiative-2020-tickets-112263061840

 * **DataConnectors** 8/6, 8/19, 9/17, 9/24, 9/30, 10/8, 10/15, 10/22, 10/29, 11/5, 11/11, 11/18, 12/10 - Multiple event Virtual Cybercommunity con.
 Data Connectors has invested in a fully immersive virtual event platform, which provides every facet of our in-person conferences that can be facilitated online: Real-time speaking sessions, live keynotes and presenter Q&A Panel, Moderated CISO Panel, Solutions Showcase with interactive Virtual Exhibit Booths https://www.dataconnectors.com/attend/